 Self Interest is the Carrot

-Companies thrive when they attract and retain people who can sustain the energy to break new grounds and gain more.
+Companies thrive when they attract and retain people who can sustain the energy to break new ground and gain more.

 The Ethics of Self Interest

 For the herd, the standard for success is simple, more wealth gained = success, regardless of how the wealth is acquired.
 The wealthier you become, the more reputable you will be.

 Because of this simple formula, professional relationships are strained at the very least, and worse, social injustice begins.

 There is a thin line separating strategic leadership from manipulation.